 Is there anything I’ve neglected to mention about AlphaChromeYayo that you’d like to take an opportunity to voice now?

 Not at all, this has been a total pleasure.
 I guess the only thing I’d like to mention is how very, very grateful I am that there are a few people out there – yourself included – listening to and supporting me and what I do.
 It means everything to me.
 Everything.
 Thank you, you rule!

 I’d like to thank AlphaChromeYayo once more for taking some time to sit down and answer these questions.
 I think he provided some really solid answers to some head scratcher question and I feel like I’m somehow now closer to the guy just from casually chatting with him.
 He is extremely kind, approachable and humble.
 It’s quite refreshing!
 Be sure to follow him on Instagram and definitely make sure to check out his newest single, Anchorage, out now.
 I guarantee (!) you will like it or, umm, you’ll get your money back?
 Haha, got you there.
 There’s no money to be made here!
 Either way, thanks everyone for reading and as always, keep on rockin’ and rollin’!

-PS – if you enjoyed this interview, check out some of my others!
+PS – if you enjoyed this unsigned artist interview, check out some of my others!
 We’ve got everyone’s favorite South Carolinian

-We even ventured as far out as the Ukraine, enjoy!!!
+We even interviewed as far away as the Ukraine, enjoy!!!